 In this code example, the sorting uses the

-Length2DBP1D binary predicate to sort the
+Length2DBP1D binary predicate to sort

 Interface1D objects in the ascending order in terms of 2D length.

 The sorting is particularly useful when combined with causal density.
 Indeed, the causal density evaluates the density of the resulting image as it is modified.
 If we wish to use such a tool to decide to remove strokes whenever the local density is too high, it is important to control the order in which the strokes are drawn.
-In this case, we would use the sorting operator to insure that the most “important” lines are drawn first.
+In this case, we would use the sorting operator to ensure that the most “important” lines are drawn first.

 Finally, the stroke creation operator